I have come across some interesting links this weekend on

 Douglas Fisher

-Close Reading and the CCSS: Part 1
+and the CCSS: Part 1

 “Close reading is a careful and purposeful re-reading of a text.”